software-engineering-at-home/content/TOPICS.md

 ---

-name: organizational-structures
+name: Organisational-structures

-## Organizational Structures
+## Organisational Structures

 Organizations structure themselves in different ways to get the most out of their employees; here we'll talk about different org structures and reflect on how to use that knowledge in your day to day life.